-The Scenario Reader block reads the actor poses data from the scenario file.
+The Scenario Reader (Automated Driving Toolbox) block reads the actor poses data from the base workspace scenario variable.
 The block converts the actor poses from the world coordinates of the scenario into ego vehicle coordinates.
 The actor poses are streamed on a bus generated by the block.
 The Scenario Reader block also generates the ideal left and right lane boundaries based on the position of the vehicle with respect to the scenario used in

-The Vision Detection Generator block takes the ideal lane boundaries from the Scenario Reader block.
+The Vision Detection Generator (Automated Driving Toolbox) block takes the ideal lane boundaries from the Scenario Reader block.
 The detection generator models the field of view of a monocular camera and determines the heading angle, curvature, curvature derivative, and valid length of each road boundary, accounting for any other obstacles.
-The Radar Detection block generates point detections from the ground-truth data present in the field-of-view of the radar based on the radar cross-section defined in the scenario.
+The Driving Radar Data Generator (Automated Driving Toolbox) block generates clustered detections from the ground-truth data present in the field-of-view of the radar based on the radar cross-section defined in the scenario.

 This example uses multiple test scenarios based on ISO standards and real-world scenarios.
 To verify the controller performance, you can test the controller for multiple scenarios and tune the controller parameters if the performance is not satisfactory.
 To do so: